Tom Petryshen

-Thomas ("Tom") Anthony Petryshen (born January 3, 1969, in Vancouver, British Columbia) is a former Olympic wrestler from Canada.
-He finished ninth in the '92 games in Barcelona.
+Thomas Anthony Petryshen (born January 3, 1969, in Vancouver, British Columbia) is a former Olympic wrestler from Canada.
+At the 1992 Summer Olympics in Barcelona, he finished ninth in the men's freestyle 48 kg event.
 He began his grappling career as a thirteen-year-old in Surrey, British Columbia, and went on to wrestle for Simon Fraser University and represent Canada at the international level.